brett03112/SimpleIO-CSharp/README.md

     Reads an integer from the console input.
 Skips leading and trailing whitespace and parses the token as an integer.

 * **`NextDouble(bool acceptAnyDecimalSeparator = true)`**:
-    Reads a double-precision floating-point number from the console input.
+    Reads a double-precision floating-point number from the console input by leveraging NextDecimal() for efficient parsing.
 Skips leading and trailing whitespace.
   * `acceptAnyDecimalSeparator`:  A boolean parameter that, when set to `true` (default), allows both '.' (dot) and ',' (comma) to be recognized as decimal separators.
 If `false`, only the system's default decimal separator is accepted.

 * **`NextDecimal(bool acceptAnyDecimalSeparator = true)`**: